 I am absolutely gushing over these adorable felt bunnies!
 They are super easy and take less than 15 minutes to make if you are looking for a simple Spring or Easter craft.

 - a square piece of felt but I imagine a napkin would work well too.
-I used an 8×8 piece of felt for mine that was 29 cents a piece at Micheal’s.
+I used an 8×8 piece of felt for mine.

 - candy of choice